Recently I explained to my primary healthcare physician how I saw our relationship:

 In my own struggles to maintain good health and well-being, I have discovered that my own life-support systems seem to match the Earth’s and its peoples.
 As the lungs of the Earth are being debilitated by the massive destruction of rain forests, my lungs feel compromised too.
 As the Earth’s waterways are being poisoned and depleted, so does my circulatory system feel sluggish and inefficient.
 As people’s hearts are broken and their spirits diminished by a consumer-driven, mechanistic social system, so my heart feels fragile with my grieving over the cold-hearted state of the dominant culture.

 I think that poor health—whether in a person or in our natural world or in a society—is a result of being out of divine pattern.
-Divine pattern involves integrative systems that all coordinate to reflect the truth, beauty, and goodness of God, and, frankly, a vast majority of religious endeavors and institutions on this world are not healthy at all, regardless of their religious rhetoric.
+Divine pattern involves integrative systems that all coordinate to reflect the truth, beauty, and goodness of the Divine Creator.
+Frankly, a vast majority of religious endeavors and institutions on this world are not healthy at all, regardless of their religious rhetoric.
 They are very sick and have been out of divine pattern for many thousands of years.

-In my own health-maintenance process I rarely use “health professionals” and medicines because I don’t need to.
-Though very full with meaningful work and many responsibilities, my lifestyle is less strenuous and rushed than twenty years ago.
-I eat organically-grown foods from our Avalon Gardens; drink clean, chemical-free water from our private wells; exercise by daily walking and hiking in beautiful natural places; and use eco-friendly common products for home, lawn, and personal care.
-In not using toxic “foods” and products, I don’t poison myself or my natural environment.
+In my own health-maintenance process I rarely use “health professionals” and medicines because I do not need to.
+Though very full with meaningful work and many responsibilities, my lifestyle is less strenuous and rushed than thirty years ago.
+I eat organically-grown foods from our Avalon Gardens; drink clean, chemical-free water from our private wells; exercise by swimming and walking in beautiful natural places; and use eco-friendly common products for home, lawn, and personal care.
+In not using toxic “foods” and products, I do not poison myself or my natural environment.
 And I feel good mentally in taking responsibility for caring for my physical health and for my natural environment.

 Even more importantly, in taking responsibility for my own health is the overseeing of my psychospiritual welfare.
 I spend time reading and expanding intellectually.
 I interact closely with fellow kindred spirits and good friends in an intentional-community setting.
 And I laugh—at myself and at the many silly situations in life on this world.

-Dr. Patch Adams, one of our contributing writers for this issue of Alternative Voice,is renown for his use of humor in the treatment of diseases and health promotion, as are certain teachers of spiritual truths.
-“Humor serves a valuable purpose both as a health insurance and as a liberator of emotional pressure, thus preventing injurious nervous tension and overserious contemplation.”
-4
+Dr. Patch Adams is renown for his use of humor in the treatment of diseases and health promotion, as are certain teachers of spiritual truths.
+The URANTIA Book states that humor serves “a valuable purpose both as a health insurance and as a liberator of emotional pressure, thus preventing injurious nervous tension and overserious contemplation.”